-- 5.1 All adults working with or on behalf of children have a responsibility to protect them and to provide a safe environment in which they can learn and achieve their full potential.
-There are, however, key people within our academies and the Local Authority who have specific responsibilities under child protection procedures.
-The names of those in our academies with these specific responsibilities (the Designated Safeguarding Lead and Deputy Designated Safeguarding Lead) are shown on page 2 of this document and in each academy's appendix. - 5.2 The Local Academy Committees ensure that the policies, procedures and training in our academies are effective and comply with the law at all times.
-They ensure that all required policies relating to safeguarding are in place and that the child protection policy reflects statutory and local guidance and is reviewed at least annually.
-In order to utilise the experiences and expertise of staff when shaping safeguarding policies, the Local Academy Committees provide opportunities for staff to contribute to safeguarding arrangements and the child protection policy. - 5.3 The academies publish the SECAT Safeguarding and Child Protection Policy and any academy appendices on the relevant academy's website alongside Keeping Children Safe in Education (DfE, 2019) - 5.4 The Designated Safeguarding Governors (named in the relevant academy's appendices) take leadership responsibility for safeguarding arrangements in our academies.
-The Local Academy Committees ensure that, as well as the Designated Safeguarding Governors, there are named Designated Safeguarding Leads and at least one Deputy Safeguarding Lead in place at each academy (also named in the academy's appendices). - 5.5 The Local Academy Committees ensure the academies contribute to inter-agency working, in line with statutory and local guidance.
-They ensure that information is shared and stored appropriately and in accordance with statutory requirements. - 5.6 The Local Academy Committees ensure that all staff members undergo safeguarding and child protection training at induction and that it is then regularly updated.
-All staff members receive regular safeguarding and child protection updates, at least annually, to provide them with the relevant skills and knowledge to keep our children safe. - 5.7 The Local Academy Committees ensure that children are taught how to keep themselves safe, including online, through teaching and learning opportunities as part of a broad and balanced curriculum.
-From September 2020, our academies will work in accordance with new government regulations which will make the subjects of Relationships Education (for all primary pupils) and Relationships and Sex Education (for all secondary pupils) and Health Education (for all pupils in state-funded schools) mandatory.
+- 5.1 All adults working with, or on behalf of, children have a responsibility to protect them and to provide a safe environment in which they can learn and achieve their full potential.
+However, there are key people within schools and the Local Authority who have specific responsibilities under child protection procedures.
+The names of those in SECAT with these specific responsibilities (the Designated Safeguarding Lead and Deputy Designated Safeguarding Lead) are shown on the cover sheet of this document. - 5.2 The Governing Body (&/or Proprietors) ensures that the policies, procedures and training in SECAT are effective, and comply with the law at all times.
+It ensures that all required policies relating to safeguarding are in place and that the child protection policy reflects statutory and local guidance and is reviewed at least annually. - 5.3 The school publishes its Safeguarding and Child Protection Policy on the school website alongside Keeping Children Safe in Education (DfE, 2020) - 5.4 The Designated Safeguarding Governor (named on the front cover of this document) takes leadership responsibility for safeguarding arrangements in SECAT.
+The Governing Body ensures that, as well as the Designated Safeguarding Governor, there is a named Designated Safeguarding Lead and at least one Deputy Safeguarding Lead in place (also named on the front cover of this document). - 5.5 The Governing Body ensures the school contributes to inter-agency working, in line with statutory and local guidance.
+It ensures that information is shared and stored appropriately and in accordance with statutory requirements. - 5.6 The Governing Body ensures that all staff members undergo safeguarding and child protection training at induction and that it is then regularly updated.
+All staff members receive regular safeguarding and child protection updates, at least annually, to provide them with the relevant skills and knowledge to keep our children safe. - 5.7 The Governing Body ensures that our pupils are taught how to keep themselves safe, including online, through teaching and learning opportunities as part of a broad and balanced curriculum.
+From September 2020, SECAT will work in accordance with new government regulations which will make the subjects of Relationships Education (for all primary pupils) and Relationships and Sex Education (for all secondary pupils) and Health Education (for all pupils in state-funded schools) mandatory.
 We ensure that that appropriate filters and monitoring systems for online usage in school are in place.
-The academies actively promote online safety on their websites and signpost stakeholders to information that will help keep children safe online.
+The school actively promotes online safety on its website and signposts to information that will help keep children safe online.